Data Centers in Odesa

 The energy profile in Odesa is characterized by its integration with the national grid and a focus on supporting the high-draw requirements of the port and industrial zones.

 Average Cost Of Power: $0.13/kWh – as of September 2025.
 This rate is competitive within the region and supports predictable operational expenses for high-density deployments.
-The generation mix is stable, relying on nuclear power for over 50% of the total output, supplemented by fossil fuels and hydro.
+The generation mix is stable, relying on nuclear power for over 50% of total output, supplemented by fossil fuels and hydro.

 Market Access, Business & Tax Climate